Sleep and Cognitive Decline: The Connection Between Rest and Brain Health

 However, what if those restless nights were causing more than just fatigue?
 There is mounting evidence suggesting a strong link between sleep and cognitive health, with a consistent lack of rest potentially resulting in long-term brain damage and decline.

-This article will delve into the importance of sleep for maintaining optimal brain health.
+This article will delve into the for maintaining optimal brain health.

 We will explore how sleep deprivation contributes to cognitive decline and Alzheimer’s disease.